 There are times when I want to or know I should be working on either personal projects or freelance gigs, but I find myself scrolling through Facebook, checking Instagram, checking a few news sites, checking the statistics for my website visitors, and then repeating the whole process again just to see what’s new.
 Sometimes doing all of that at the same time, basically.
 This type of behavior definitely can’t be good for people.

-While I have no plans (or desires) to completely element my smartphone from my life, I do think it is good to moderate my activity or at least reduce distractions.
+While I have no plans (or desires) to completely eliminate my smartphone from my life, I do think it is good to moderate my activity or at least reduce distractions.

 If you’ve been unhappy with your own smartphone usage, then these tips might help you with how to overcome smartphone addiction, or at least bring it back to more reasonable levels with a little more control.

 Turn Off Notifications